The visitors picked up all three points after two second half headers secured the Toffees' seventh win in eight games over Roberto Mancini's side

 A negative air also ran through the selection of Roberto Mancini, with Adam Johnson and Mario Balotelli only making the bench, despite the pair having been in fine form in recent weeks.
 Edin Dzeko started alone up front for the visitors, looking to build on his first Premier League goal for the club at Blackburn a fortnight ago.

-It was a stuttering start at Goodison, with the hosts having an early chance through Leon Osman from a Leighton Baines free-kick from the left.
-However, the in-form midfielder sliced his effort way over, much to the amusement of the travelling City fans.
+It was a stuttered start at Goodison, with the hosts having an early chance through Leon Osman through a Leighton Baines free-kick from the left.
+The in-form midfield sliced his effort way over, much to the amusement of the travelling City fans.

 It was a spurned chance for which Roberto Mancini's men would be made to pay as Distin, who had been formidable at the back for the entire game, leapt highest to meet Mikel Arteta's free-kick from the right-hand side.
 Everton, to their credit, were not finished there.